jbw976/crossplane/design/design-doc-stacks.md

 The processing/unpacking logic can easily move to its own image that can be used as a base layer in the future (or a CLI tool), so this approach is not very divergent.
 It is a good place to start and iterate over as we learn more without investing much effort that cannot be reused.

+## Security and Isolation

+Details on the installation and runtime security and isolation of stacks can be read in the [security and isolation design doc](./one-pager-stacks-security-isolation.md).

 ## Questions and Open Issues

 * Dependency resolution design: [#434](https://github.com/crossplaneio/crossplane/issues/434)